junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 He turns to glance at the other angels.
 "What do you say, should I break his brain completely?
 It can be very effective.
 So the only thing he can think about is saying 'Yes'.
 Imagine how thrilled Castiel will be to have an obedient, fitting meatsuit again.
 He'll thank me."

 The other angels answer enthusiastically.
 The cold, sharp blade cuts through his forehead, slicing a long line, opening his scalp like slicing off the top crust of a newly toasted bread.
-Pain explodes in Jimmy's head like a volcano eruption, heat bursting out but soon mixed with icy coldness, flooding his sensations.
+Pain explodes in Jimmy's head like a volcanic eruption, heat bursting out but soon mixed with icy coldness, flooding his sensations.
 All he can see in the back of his eyes is red.
-The whole world is drown in red.
-Blood gushes out, pouring along his face like waterfall.
+The whole world is drowned in red.
+Blood gushes out, pouring along his face like a waterfall.
 His head is held in place by the angel, can't move an inch even as his body shakes.
 His lips twitch uncontrollably. *Please.
 Cas -- tiel --*

 "Say 'Yes'," the angel grins, pressing deeper, ready to jab the blade directly into his brain.

 Thinking slows down.
-Brain feels like a dead pool of mud, stirred by the blade sinking inside.
+The brain feels like a dead pool of mud, stirred by the blade sinking inside.
 Jimmy's lips part, starting to form the shape of the first syllable of "Y".

-"Enough," a young voice sounds up, but the electricity and power in it shakes the room.
+"Enough," a young voice sounds up, but the electricity and power in it shake the room.
 A wave of power pushes out from the sudden appearance, throwing the angels outward.
 The one that was cutting him gets thrown hard into the wall, making a loud crashing sound.
 He moans when he tries to move, broken bones making a loud sound when shifting inside his body.

 Jimmy chokes out blood from his mouth painfully, but nothing more painful than the view of the girl appearing before him.

-The girl that is far too familiar.
+The girl who is far too familiar.
 Blonde hair.
 Precisely twelve years old.

 His daughter.

-Her eyes are flaring white blue light, the left eye dimmer than the right.
+Her eyes are flaring white-blue light, the left eye dimmer than the right.

 The angel is in her.

 Jimmy struggles, trying to get off the torture chair.
 "Claire."

-"Castiel," the other angels greet the newcomer cautiously, their tone ginger and solemn, glancing between Jimmy and the one that's thrown away uneasily.
+"Castiel," the other angels greet the newcomer cautiously, their tone ginger and solemn, glancing between Jimmy and the one who's thrown away uneasily.
 "We didn't expect you to visit.
 We're... we're preparing a gift."

 Castiel takes a step closer to Jimmy, his rage palpable through the threatening light and sizzling air around that young body.
 "This is not your decision to make," he growls.
 "He's still *my* vessel.
 I don't need *you* to do the job for me."